swenes/dynamic_graph_visulation/README.md

 This is an academic study.

-Fırat University technology faculty software engineering department head Prof. Dr. I am writing an article accompanied by Resul DAŞ.
+Department of Software Engineering, Technology Faculty, Firat University Department Head Prof. Dr. Resul DAŞ.
-This section will be detailed after my article is published in the journal.
+This section will be updated once the article I co-wrote with Resul Daş is published in the journal.